rbalink/rbalink/README.md

 👋 Hi, I’m @rbalink

-just my private github profil for small projects
+just my private github profile for small projects

 <!---
 rbalink/rbalink is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.